Dewang06/Inventory-store-analysis/README.md

 The aim of this project is to create an inventory system and insert data into it and write about 15-20 queries to find meaningful insights about the products in the inventory and about its suppliers, purchases made and orders received from the customers.

-## Tools and Technologies Used
+## 🔧 Tools and Technologies Used

-**MySQL:** MySQL is an open-source relational database management system (RDBMS) that is widely used for managing and organizing structured data.
+:dolphin: **MySQL:** MySQL is an open-source relational database management system (RDBMS) that is widely used for managing and organizing structured data.

-**Microsoft Word:** Microsoft Word is a word processing application developed by Microsoft.
+:page_facing_up: **Microsoft Word:** Microsoft Word is a word processing application developed by Microsoft.

-## Project Workflow
+## 🚀 Project Workflow

 1. Creating table in Mysql